The SVALT Cooling Dock transforms clamshell mode laptops into performance desktop workstations.

 External Display Setup

 Each laptop model line offers different external display connection types, and each connection type has specifications that determine the number of external displays that can be connected as well as their resolution and refresh rate.
-Apple's new Late 2016 15-inch and 13-inch Retina MacBook Pro (15/13rMBP) laptops include multiple USB-C Thunderbolt 3 ports (4 ports for Touch Bar models and 2 ports for standard keyboard).
-Older 15/13rMBP models include two Thunderbolt ports and one HDMI port.
-Apple 13-inch and 11-inch MacBook Air (13/11MBA) laptops include one Thunderbolt port.
+Apple's newer 2016-2017 15-inch and 13-inch MacBook Pros (15/13MBP) laptops include multiple USB-C / Thunderbolt 3 ports (4 ports for Touch Bar models and 2 ports for standard keyboard).
+Older 2012-2015 15-inch and 13-inch MacBook Pros (15/13MBP) models include two Thunderbolt a or 2 ports and one HDMI port.
+Apple 13-inch and 11-inch MacBook Air (13/11MBA) laptops include one Thunderbolt 1 or 2 port.
 Port types include different generations, such as Thunderbolt v1, v2 and v3, Mini DisplayPort v1.1 and v1.2, and HDMI v1.4 and earlier.
 Note that Thunderbolt ports have Mini DisplayPort functionality, but that Mini DisplayPorts do not have Thunderbolt functionality.
 When selecting a port, go with a Thunderbolt port, as they can drive the most number of displays at the highest resolutions and with the higher refresh rates.

 If you are not sure what type of connection your laptop includes then you can go to the top left of your screen, click on the Apple logo, click on “About This Mac”, click on “Support”, click on “Specification” under “Macintosh Resources” and then scroll down the page to “Connections and Expansion” for a listing of all possible display connection types.
 While on this page, review the maximum supported resolution listed under “Graphics and Video Support” and take note that different connections support different resolutions as well as different refresh rates (Hz).